Results of the Work – 10/2/15

 http://www.razoo.com/story/Third-Watch-Ministries-Nfp

-So thanks for your prayers for the ministry on campus and for evangelism today if you had a chance.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God truly blessed and I had good conversations.

 In Him,